On the geometry of symmetry breaking inequalities: Introduction

 More precisely, we contribute to the following essential questions: (i) Which groups admit fundamental domains in $\mathbb{R}^n$ with $\text{poly}(n)$ facets? (ii) What is the structure of these facets? (iii) Which algorithmic methods can we use to construct different fundamental domains? (iv) Which fundamental domains contain unique representatives for every orbit?

-\textbf{Related Work.} The concept of fundamental domain traces back to the 19th century, as it corresponds to fundamental parallelepipeds for the symmetry group of a lattice.
-Fundamental domains have been used in several areas, for example crystallography, the theory of quadratic forms, and elliptic functions, among many others.
-In particular Dirichlet~\cite{dirichlet1850} gives a construction which implies the existence of a fundamental domain in a general context, including all groups of isometries in $\mathbb{R}^n$.
-See~\cite{ratcliffe19} for a detail exposition, including historical references.
+\paragraph{Related Work.} The concept of fundamental domain traces back to the 19th century, as it corresponds to fundamental parallelepipeds for the symmetry group of a lattice.
+Fundamental domains are studied in several areas, for example crystallography, the theory of quadratic forms, and elliptic functions, among many others.
+In particular Dirichlet~\cite{dirichlet1850} gives a construction which implies the existence of a fundamental domain in a general context, including all groups of isometries in $\mathbb{R}^n$, later known as \emph{Dirichlet domain}.
+For a historical overview see Ratcliffe~\cite{ratcliffe19} and the references therein.